mhedenus/on_graphs_and_models/README.md

 ### Atomic Graph

-The graph style that applies the property-outside-the-bubble solution of the Property Dichotomy has no common name.
-Because the nodes (and edges) of this graph have no internal structure I believe the name __Atomic Graph__ is suitable.
+The graph style that applies the property-outside-of-the-bubble solution of the Property Dichotomy has no common name.
+Because the nodes (and edges) of this graph have no internal structure I believe the name __Atomic Graph (AG)__ is suitable.

-RDF has a history.

-Early design stages
+The most important (and maybe the sole) application of the AG style is [__Resource Description Framework (RDF)__](https://www.w3.org/RDF/).
+One of the great ideas of RDF is that the graph can be decomposed into molecules which in turn are decomposed into the three atoms 'subject','object' and 'predicate'.
+The 'predicate' is an URI which denotes a 'property' which is the same as a 'binary relation' ([RDF Primer](https://www.w3.org/TR/rdf11-concepts/#resources-and-statements)).

+To understand why RDF was designed this way it's worth looking at its history.
+In a very early [working draft from 1997](https://www.w3.org/TR/WD-rdf-syntax-971002/) you read:

+> RDF is a foundation for processing metadata; it provides interoperability between
+> applications that exchange machine-understandable information on the Web.
+> ...
+At the core of RDF is a model for representing named properties and their values.
+>These properties serve both to represent attributes of resources
+>... and to represent relationships between resources.

+The idea of RDF was to provide a way to attach properties to web resources.
+The focus was on properties, not on relationships.
+A relationship was regarded as a special kind of property when its value is an URI.
+RDF has gone a long way since its early days, but the claim was and still is to be something _fundamental_ - and fundamental things must be _simple_.
+With this approach the core model could be defined with only three propositions.

 ### Relations with Properties

 So far only bubbles had properties.
 Of course, properties can be attached to arrows.
 It is a widespread view that annotated edges is a special feature of PG.
 RDF also allows you to add predicates to statements by using the reification vocabulary.
-RDF* will provide will greatly simplify this task.
+RDF* will greatly simplify this task.
 This issue has been left out because it is the intention of this essay to show that difference of PG and AG is based solely on the Property Dichotomy.